Safety instructions for fume extraction (in accordance with EN ISO 21904-1:2020)

 Make sure that all the seals on the device are free of dirt.

-Always only operate the unit with the designated filters.
+Always only operate the device with the designated filters.

-Remove dust deposits in the surrounding area immediately using an industrial vacuum cleaner of dust class H or a damp cloth.
+Remove dust deposits in the surrounding area immediately using an industry-standard vacuum cleaner of dust class H (in accordance with DIN EN 60335-2-69 Anhang AA ) or a damp cloth.

 The extraction of substances and materials which are combustible, aggressive, chemical or contain oil vapors as well as aluminum or magnesium dusts can lead to fire and explosion due to chemical reactions.
 Serious injuries and irreparable damage to the device can be the result.